-As I cannot currently do any new projects or work in the loft workshop at the moment which require standing for very long, I thought I would write about what has been happening during the Covid 19 lockdown here in the UK for me.
-This is a very text heavy post so the tldr is: Damaged my spine and havent been able to work much!
+As I cannot currently do any new projects or work in the loft workshop at the moment which requires standing for very long, I thought I would write about what has been happening during the Covid 19 lockdown here in the UK for me.
+This is a very text-heavy post so the TLDR is: Damaged my spine and haven't been able to work much!

 Since March 2020 I have been dealing with an ongoing problem with bad sciatica pain in my right leg and hip area with lower back pain on the right side.
 This post details the things I have tried so far and the ones which have made it worse and better.

 I hope this will be useful for anyone else dealing with the same symptoms and I would appreciate any comments if you have found exercises or treatments which have worked for you.

 We have a family allotment where we grow fruit and vegetables and in early March I spent three days in a row digging the veg area by hand for several hours each day. after the third day, I had pain in the buttock on the right side and some pain behind the knee and calf muscle.